metrorailings/OwlBlog/content/posts/week-16-circa-picks.md

 Then again, it's obvious to me that Baltimore needs to run the ball to see some measure of success against a Bengals defense that's been sneakily playing well.
 Last time, Lamar and his men were only productive on about 40% of their runs before the game got out of hand.
 Can they improve against Cincinnati this week?
 I don't see much reason why, though it's possible the Bengals will lighten their rushing defense against Tyler Huntley, who's more inclined to operate as a pocket passer compared to somebody like Lamar.

 #### _Weather_

+Pretty good weather by December standards

+***

+Undecided

+***

+**Baltimore covers if**
+the Ravens find ways to run the ball better with Tyler Huntley as the signal caller instead of Lamar
+\- AND -
+their defense keeps themselves from going too blitz-happy against a quarterback that excels against the blitz.

+**Cincinnati covers if**
+Wink Martindale hasn't learned a thing from the last outing against them
+\- OR -
+Baltimore's rushing plays are still